-- a.
-The dog should not be petted or offered food without the permission of the owner. - b.
-When the dog is wearing its harness, he is on duty.
+- The dog should not be petted or offered food without the permission of the owner. - When the dog is wearing its harness, he is on duty.
 If the helper wants the dog not to guide its owner, the owner should remove the dog's harness. - c.
 The dog MUST be evacuated with the owner. - d.
-In the event that the helper is asked to take the dog while assisting the individual, it is recommended that the helper hold the leash and not the dog's harness.
+If the helper is asked to take the dog while assisting the individual, it is recommended that the helper hold the leash and not the dog's harness.